prof. dr. E. van de Vliert

 Lifetime Achievement Award (International Association for Conflict Management, 2005), IAAP Fellow Award (International Association of Applied Psychology, 2014), Companion of the Order of Orange-Nassau (Royal Honor, 2004), Most Influential Article Award (Academy of Management, 2000), and Nyfer Award for excellent research on the relationship between culture and economy (1997).

-Current research concentrates on comparative social science, with an emphasis on the interactive impacts of climatic cold, climatic heat, and wealth resources on national and organizational cultures around the globe.
-The ultimate goal is a paradigm shift from the fruits of culture to the roots of culture.
+Current research concentrates on latitudinal psychology, with an emphasis on the interactive impacts of climatic cold, climatic heat, and wealth resources on national and organizational cultures around the globe.
+The ultimate goal is a paradigm shift from the fruits of culture to the ecological roots of culture.

 A worldwide listing of climatic cold and heat indices for cross-cultural investigations is provided under "Projects".